 Some hernias may not need treatment.
 Others can require surgery.
 Some hernias can be serious and require medical attention right away.

 The abdominal wall covers the front of the body from the ribs to the pelvis.
 It normally keeps abdominal tissue in place.
 When this wall tears or weakens, tissue pushes out.
 This creates a hernia.
 The tissue pushed through can be loops of intestine, fat, or other tissue.
 The weakness may be caused by: Increased abdominal pressureSurgery or injury to abdomen

 Weak spots may be present at birth.
 Others may develop later in life from general weakness, injury, or from surgery.

-Factors that may increase your risk for ventral hernia include: Heavy liftingCoughingStraining during bowel movementsIncreased ageExcess body weightPrevious abdominal surgerySurgical wound infectionPregnancy
+Factors that may increase your risk for ventral hernia include: Heavy liftingCoughingStraining during bowel movementsExcess body weightPrevious abdominal surgerySurgical wound infectionPregnancy

 Hernias produce a bulge under the skin.
 It may not cause any other symptoms.
-Sometimes you may notice pain that increases progressively through the day.
+Sometimes you may notice pain that increases during the day.
 Activities that may cause pain include: CoughingStraining during bowel movements or urinationHeavy liftingSitting or standing for long periods of time

 Sometimes a loop of intestine becomes trapped in the abdominal wall.
 This may lead to a blockage of the intestine.
 Strangulation can also occur if the hernia is slowing or blocking blood flow.
 Symptoms of a strangulated hernia include: Continuous, severe painRednessNausea and vomitingHigh feverIncreased sweatingConstipation